 Niner Jet 9 RDO

 The Jet 9 has always been Niner’s XC full-suspension rig.
 Now it isn’t.
-From 100 millimeters of travel to 120 rear/130 front, one might guess the Jet 9 was getting into the trail business, and taking a look at the new bike’s geometry, your beliefs will be confirmed.
-Longer, lower and slacker are three now common words of modern geometry we keep hearing, and the new Jet 9 is an exemplary student of this teaching.
-Growing into its new-found extra squish, the Jet added 10 millimeters of reach, cut 20 millimeters of chainstay length, got 3 degrees slacker in the headtube and bumped the seat tube angle up to 74.5 degrees.
-Oh, it also got a boosted rear, which I think we can safely say is a standard among all new full-suss bikes.
-The bike is also now available as a 27.5+, which seems a little odd for a brand called Niner, but I can kick it.
+From 100 millimeters of travel to 120-rear/130-front, one might guess the Jet 9 was getting into the trail business, and taking a look at the new bike’s geometry, your beliefs will be confirmed.
+Longer, lower and slacker are three now-common words of modern geometry we keep hearing, and the new Jet 9 is an exemplary student of this teaching.
+Growing into its new-found extra squish, the Jet added 10 millimeters of reach, cut 20 millimeters of chainstay length, and relaxed its heatube angle by 3 degrees while steepening the seat-tube up to 74.5 degrees.
+Oh, it also received a boosted rear, which I think we can safely say is a standard among all new full-suss bikes.
+The bike is also now additionally available as a 27.5+, which seems a little odd for a brand called Niner, but I can kick it.
 So how does the bike ride with its so fresh, so clean upgrades?
 Well, it still climbs like an XC rig.
 Maybe not as well as it used to, but Niner’s CVA linkage works well, and the slight hit to climbing prowess is more than made up for on the way down.
-Here’s what Travis Engel, our gear editor wrote when he got a chance to point the Jet 9 downhill.
-“The firm-feeling rear travel and capable geometry invited creative lines, stylish airs and last-minute decisions.
+Here’s what Travis Engel, our gear editor wrote when pointing the Jet 9 downhill: “The firm-feeling rear travel and capable geometry invited creative lines, stylish airs and last-minute decisions.
 I could predictably break traction and slide into a pocket without flex or chatter, and easily pump out of it into the next one.
 When there was no other option but to straight-line through a minefield, the Jet would hold its own.
-The ultra-capable fork and, of course, 29-inch wheels help it fight above its weight class, and the mild progressivity in the rear helps soften blows that are out of its league.”
+The ultra-capable fork and, of course, 29-inch wheels help it fight above its weight class, and the mildly progressive ramp to the rear helps soften blows that are out of its league.”

 He wrote a full review here.